openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 cd C:\Users\<Username>\source\repos\MyPlugin\
 ```

-After that, install the OpenMod Plugin Templates for .NET Core SDK:
+After that, install the OpenMod Plugin Templates for the .NET Core SDK:
 ```
 dotnet new -i "OpenMod.Templates::*"
 ```